truecharts/public/charts/incubator/immich/docs/install_notes.md

 - cloudnative-pg
 - prometheus-operator

-These are in the operators train.
+These are in the system train.

 To enable this in TrueNAS scale

 - Apps
 - Manage Catalogs.
 - Edit the TrueCharts Catalog (under the three dots).
-- Enable the operators train under 'Perferred Trains'.
+- Enable the system train under 'Perferred Trains'.
 - Install the required charts in Available Applications